 A majority of the information on the internet will funnel you one way or the other.
 This aspect makes choosing between independents and corporates a challenge.
 We offer you an independent view of the market below, so you can make an informed decision.
-As with most decisions, we recommend you take a step back, realize that most sources of information have an ulterior motive, and make a decision based mainly on your level of comfort with the funeral director.
+As with most decisions, we recommend you take a step back, realise that most sources of information have an ulterior motive, and make a decision based mainly on your level of comfort with the funeral director.

 The funeral care market in the UK comprises mainly of independent funeral directors.
 Independent funeral directors are often family-run, small businesses.
 National corporate chains make up the rest of the market.
 The corporate chains have branches up and down the country.

 When selecting a funeral director, we suggest that you call both an independent funeral director and a corporate chain.
 You can compare the options based on your interaction with each.
-Here are some useful links for you:

-The funeral director you select should
+The funeral director you select should:

 Regardless of whether you opt for an independent or a corporate, these are qualities you should not compromise on.

 Location is an important consideration for two reasons.
 Firstly, it is common for families to want to visit their loved one.
 In fact, we recommend it.
-However, the days leading up to a funeral are hard, and driving can sometimes be a challenge.
+However, the days leading up to a funeral are hard and driving can sometimes be a challenge.
 Choosing a funeral director located close to your residence will make this journey easier.

 There is no textbook on choosing a funeral director, but we think the most important variable is that you feel comfortable with the provider, whether independent or corporate.
 Ask people close to you for suggestions.
 They will be upfront about their experience and will be more than happy to help you.
 Alternatively, contact us.
 We deal with funeral directors daily and will answer any questions you put forth.